Swiip/generator-gulp-angular/docs/usage.md

 * `gulp protractor` to launch your e2e tests with Protractor
 * `gulp protractor:dist` to launch your e2e tests with Protractor on the dist files

-More information on the gulp tasks in [this README.md](app/templates/gulp/README.md).
+More information on the gulp tasks in the [User Guide](user-guide.md).

 ## Directory structure